 Some companies test off-gassing to help produce low-emission furniture and minimize health risks.

-Look for Greenguard Certification, for example, to see if a piece you’re considering meets their low off-gassing criteria.
+Look for Greenguard CertificationOpens in a new tab., for example, to see if a piece you’re considering meets their low off-gassing criteria.

-You can also browse SPOT and view the certifications awarded to a specific product.
+You can also browse SPOTOpens in a new tab. and view the certifications awarded to a specific product.

 And, for the ultimate sustainability, consider buying used furniture — it’s better for the environment and furniture doesn’t just end up in another landfill.